-Enjoy the flavors.
+Enjoy the season.
 Take good care of yourself.

 Marianne Prébet